Above-the-Garage/spwnn/README.md

 * american.sml+.mwl - about 23,000 words (from ispell, 2022)
 * dwyl-english-words-words_alpha.txt - about 370,000 words (from aspell, 2022)

+An interesting test and a good way to validate the code is to see if each word in the dictionary will produce just itself as a result.

 ### ispell.words:
 ```
 '_bringing_' could be '[{1 0 _bridging_} {1 0 _bringing_}]'